rescribet/link-redux-todo/Readme.md

 # Link-Redux TODO

-This is an example React TODO application for Link-redux.
+This is an example React TODO application for [Link-redux](https://github.com/fletcher91/link-redux).
+Check out the [online demo](https://fletcher91.github.io/link-redux-todo/#/).

 The example is currently serverless, which isn't a realistic scenario, so data processing is done client-side which is a bit cumbersome.